Ipstenu/dreamspeed/readme.txt

 <strong>Do you work for DreamHost?</strong>

 Yes, but this isn't an official DreamHost plugin at this time.
-It just works.
+I know that's a weird concept, but right now since I'm the only one writing and supporting it, it's not officially supported via DreamHost support.
+If you have problems, please post in the forums.

 <strong>Do I have to host my website on DreamHost?</strong>

-No, but using it anywhere else is unsupported.
 You have to use Dream<em>Speed</em>, which belongs to Dream<em>Host</em>.
-This plugin was built on and specifically for DreamHost servers, so I can give you no assurance it'll work on other hosts

-<strong>Can I use this on a Windows Server?</strong>

-This is unsupported.
-You can try, and let me know how it goes.
-I built this for DreamHost, so it has only been tested on Linux boxes.
+It should work on any modern host with PHP 5.3.3+ and cURL 7.16.2+ (with zLib and OpenSSL) and was tested on a few different Linux hosts, with both Apache and nginx.
+I have not tested on Windows Servers.

 <strong>Can I use this on Multisite?</strong>

-Not at this time.
+Yes, but it has to be configured per site.

 = Using the Plugin =